 The commissioners, Graber and Kopriva reviewed and discussed Ordinances 2.14, 2.15, 2.16, 2.17, 2.18, 2.19 and

 no changes were made.
 Kopriva will look into 2.15 regarding Michigan Lakeshore buffering and get back to the PC for further discussion.
 Stridiron asked the commissioners to look at and review 2.19 to pick up at this point next time and come prepared to give their opinion.
-Carleton asked and Stridiron agreed to invite Heidi from Antrim County Soil Erosion to speak to the group.
+Carleton asked and Stridiron agreed to invite Heidi SHAFFER from Antrim County Soil Erosion to speak to the group.

 9. New Business